HubSpot/cms-js-building-block-examples/docs/reference/data-fetching.md

 - Co-located Query and Component
 - One single Query for needed associations e.g. contact->company
-- Tight coupling with prerendering rules e.g. updates to the query or relevant data will cause a re-prerender of any downstream connected page.
+- Tight coupling with prerendering: updates to the query or relevant data will update any pages containing the query

 That said there are other kinds of HubSpot data you might want access to within your JS Building Blocks.
-The current way to accomplish this by passing that information from a HubL template to a JS Building Blocks via the `js_partial` and `module` HubL tags.
+The best way to accomplish this today is by passing that information from a HubL template to a JS Building Blocks via the `js_partial` and `module` HubL tags.
 For example:

 ```handlebars
 {% module "contact_profile"